 Consult with a Healthcare Professional

 Before starting any new health supplement, it's always best to consult with a healthcare professional.
-They can assess your individual needs and provide personalized recommendations.
+In real terms, they can assess your individual needs and provide personalized recommendations.
 This is especially important if you have any underlying health conditions, such as high blood pressure, heart disease, kidney disease, or electrolyte imbalances.

 Real-World Examples